rdsea/HINC/scenarios/README.md

 ### Cloud services:
 There are many cloud services available outside the port.
 We use BigQuery, virtual machines, Google Storage, etc. Furthermore the computing brokers and computing workflows (like in the edge situation within the seaport) can also be provided as cloud services.

+### Application Domains

+We will emulate various application domain objects, such as vessels, vessel providers, truck providers, cranes providers, port authority, etc. based on existing information we have.

 ## Accessing Video Data in seaport